williamottodev/doom-config/README.md

 ## Highlights
 - **Hardware Optimized**: Integrated brightness and volume controls for the ThinkPad X270 via `brightnessctl` and `pactl`.
-- **EXWM Modeline**: Custom `doom-modeline` segments to show EXWM workspaces on the left, with system load hidden for a cleaner look.
+- **EXWM Modeline**: Custom `doom-modeline` segments to show EXWM workspaces, with system load hidden for a cleaner look.
 - **Data Science Ready**: Pre-configured `ESS` (Emacs Speaks Statistics) with an automatic RStudio-style layout.
 - **Laptop Friendly**: Battery and time display enabled by default.